 For RAM storage mode, we usually recommend a minimum of 8gb of RAM to crawl larger websites, with a couple of hundred of thousand of pages.
 But the more RAM you have, the better!

-For database storage, 8gb of RAM crawling will allow up to 5 million URLs, 16gb for 10 million, and 32gb of RAM for above 20 million URLs.
+For database storage, 4gb of RAM will allow you to crawl 2-3 million URLs, 8gb of RAM will allow crawling up to 5 million URLs and 16gb for 10 million.
 These are all approximations, as it depends on the site.

-When you reach the limit of memory allocation, you will receive the following warning.
+If you haven’t adjusted memory and reach the limit of memory allocation, you will receive the following warning.

 The more memory you are able to allocate, the more you’ll be able to crawl.
 So if you don’t have a machine with much RAM available, we recommend using a more powerful machine, or upgrading the amount of RAM.

 3) Adjust What To Crawl In The Configuration

 The more data that’s collected and the more that’s crawled, the more memory intensive it will be.
 So you can consider options for reducing memory consumption for a ‘lighter’ crawl.

 Deselecting the following resource links options under ‘Configuration > Spider > Crawl’ will help save memory –

 Deselecting any of the following page links under ‘Configuration > Spider > Crawl’ will also help save memory –